Multi-Iteration Stochastic Optimizers

-As we verified in the previous section on whether or not we should keep the iteration $\ell = k -1$ in the \texttt{MICE} hierarchy, we also may wonder if restarting the estimator may be less expensive than updating it.
-Usually, in the literature of control variates techniques for stochastic optimization, the restart step is performed after a fixed number of iterations; see, for instance, \cite{Joh13,defazio2014saga,Nit14,Kon16}.
-Here, the restart is instead done to minimize the work required to achieve the desired tolerance $\epsilon$.
+As we verified in the previous section on whether we should keep the iteration $\ell = k -1$ in the \texttt{MICE} index set, we also may wonder if restarting the estimator may be less expensive than updating it.
+Usually, in the literature of control variates techniques for stochastic optimization, the restart step is performed after a fixed number of iterations; see, for instance, \cite{Joh13,Nit14,Kon16}.
+Moreover, restarting the index set resets the conditional bias discussed in Remark~\ref{rmk:cond_bias}.